Draygon152/MAGIC/README.md

   tree model, and is expected behavior.

   For the second playtest, players will challenge three waves of enemies which implement NavMesh navigation and more complex AI behaviors.
+The second wave contains an enemy called the Hiskgar, which will begin to regenerate health and run away once it reaches 20% health.
+This regeneration stops when it reaches 80%.
+The third wave contains an enemy called the Nsquelsnaak which will periodically spawn Larvae to attack the player, while the Nsquelsnaak continues to wander.
 </pre>